mfuentes-mc/demo-pipeline-2/app/README.md

 # Welcome to your CDK TypeScript project

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`AppStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`AppStack`) which contains an CI/CD process for React App and publish on cloudfront.
 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands